Frijol/climate-change/notes/solutions/policy.md

 * The carbon credit system is an opt-in economy, and many major countries (esp. the United States) do not opt in
 * As emissions are reduced globally, the incentive to reduce goes away again - you would expect the value of a carbon credit to decrease over time as companies make up-front investments in more efficient/less emissive systems. [right?
 This is my analysis - wouldn't the government have to keep cutting and cutting the caps to make this work?
 I haven't seen anything about a long-term plan to this effect.
 Need to further research phases of Kyoto Protocol.]
 [Update: this is addressed– phases exist specifically to keep cutting the carbon cap]
 * Alternative: tax carbon-based fuels at the point at which they exit the earth or cross a border.
 This creates a clear and predictable accounting.
 [Lovins, 226-227][Lovins]

-## Taxing and subsidies
-* Phasing out fossil fuel subsidies globally would conservatively save governments $775 billion in one year [Klein, 105][Klein]
-* A tax of $50/metric ton of CO2 emitted in developed countries would raise ~$450 billion annually [Klein, 105][Klein]
-* The United States provides a tax credit for the first 10 years of operation of new renewables: $0.023/kWh for wind, geothermal, closed-loop biomass; $0.012/kWh for other eligible technologies.
-[Energy.govPTC]

-## Renewable portfolio standards (RPS)
-* Most of American States (29/50) have established RPS (or similar) to require a specific percentages of renewables.
-They are largely meeting/exceeding them!
-Here's why: (1) Federal incentives work!
-New renewables plants are coming online nationwide, creating options for states to buy from (2) Falling costs from renewables technology - economies of scale + increased efficiency of maturing technology (3) Clean Power Plan - which is currently stayed, but which states are acting on anyway just in case (4) State/local rebates on equipment & similar upfront capital incentives (5) State/local net metering & similar revenue incentives [EIA, 37][EIA]
-* See RPS requirements and qualifying technologies at [EIA, 38][EIA]
-* Some states allow ACP, which is similar to indulgences if not implemented at high enough cost
-* States often regulate RPS and efficiency targets separately [EIA, 44][EIA]

 {% include "../../BIBLIOGRAPHY.md" %}